I’m Jamie Lyn Ross, owner of Fat Cat Design

 I am grateful to my clients – both to them and for them – as I have been gifted with meeting and working with some exceptionally remarkable people.

-So, I guess you could say that life and work as an artist has been amazing, with endless gratitude to my valued clients who allow me to partner with them, join their teams, and allow me to assist in achieving and exceeding their goals.
+So, I guess you could say that life and work as an artist and creator who is able to do what I love each and every day has been amazing.
+I have endless gratitude to and for my valued clients who allow me to partner with them, join their teams, and allow me to assist in achieving and exceeding their goals.

 And perhaps I should look up that art professor and offer to buy him that cup of coffee.